 Picking a lender is like buying a new screwdriver, you have to first establish your needs before making a decision.
 If your loan is relatively small then finding an individual who can lend you the full amount could be wise, perhaps even a business connection that you’ve made, or maybe you want to invest in real estate or other type of property, although for this there are some good resources like the DFW Investor Lending which can actually help you with this.

 Conversely, if your business loan is rather large in size then going to a bank will be your best bet as individual lenders may not have the financial capacity to meet your needs.
+For more business tips, you should know about the new guide on how to get paystubs.

 Banks vs. individual lenders